 Mandatory climate-related financial disclosure requirements were introduced into UK legislation in 2022 for certain large companies and LLPs.
 The disclosures are required as part of the Non-Financial and Sustainability Information (NFSI) statement within their strategic report.
 LLPs not required to produce a strategic report should include the information in the Energy and Carbon report (see below).

 The requirements are based on the Task Force for Climate-Related Financial Disclosures (TCFD) recommendations which encourage disclosure across four key areas: governance, strategy, risk management, and metrics and targets.
-Government issued Q&A-style guidance on the regulations aims to help reporters understand how to meet the new requirements.
+Q&A-style guidance on the regulations, issued by the government, aims to help reporters understand how to meet the new requirements.

 The FCA listing rules LR 9.8.6R and LR 14.3.27R require certain listed companies to include a statement in the annual report which sets out whether the company has made disclosures consistent with the TCFD framework.
 Many of these companies will also be subject to the climate-related financial disclosure requirements mentioned above.
 There is a high degree of consistency between the two sets of requirements as both are based on, or directly reference, TCFD recommended disclosures.

-- View a webinar Introducing the Climate-related Financial Disclosure Regulations
+- Webinar: Introducing the Climate-related Financial Disclosure Regulations

-- Watch a two-part webinar series on Getting started with climate reporting
+- Two-part webinar series on Getting started with climate reporting

 Directors' report - Streamlined Energy and Carbon Reporting